Twelve gripping tales of amends, God might be all forgiving but the Police tend to be a little more hard nosed about some things

 In purse or pocket we deposit our pride for our ego has been a wobbling curse in a wallard out sprocket just out of sight.

-The number one fear is speaking in public, more so than the death of the body, even so the loss of a home, job, wife or child.
-At first blush it seems that the consequence of speaking in public pales to the all too real aforementioned consequences, until you understand that ridicule is death to the ego, and the ego will sacrifice the body on the alter of pride in a vain attempt to stay alive, the preacher said vanity of vanities all is vanity.
+The number one fear is speaking in public, more so than the death of the body, even so the loss of a child , wife or job.
+At first blush it does not seem like much compared to those real and all to horrific life’s tragedies, until you realize that ridicule is death to the ego, and the ego will sacrifice the body on the alter of pride in a vain attempt to stay alive, the preacher said vanity of vanities all is vanity.
+(Pride: the disavowment of God, or the need thereof.)
+My number one fear is that no one will ask me to speak.

 Step Nine is about justice, it is our attempt to make right was once made wrong, to make straight what had been left crooked.
 It is humbling enough to admit our wrongs to another human being, now it is suggested to go to the offended party face to face wherever possible and not only take responsibility, in an attempt to repair the breech.
 It is a leap of faith and the ultimate action that attests to our willingness, faith, and our trust in a loving God.
 In some instances are fears of ridicule, loss of wealth, position and jail might deter, us until we remember that we had agreed in the beginning that we would go to any length to achieve victory over alcohol.